tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week4.md

 #### Lecture

 * Project Review

 * Human Learning:
+  * Immerse yourself in the culture.
+  * Read some every day.
+  * Ruby Rogues and Ruby Weekly.
+  * The dark side: Dissecting a book vs drinking from a fire hydrant
+* Diagram: Developer spectrum.
+Hammer-user all the way to shiny-object

+* Human Learning:
   * Scarring with age
   * Good scarring example: Saving hardest things for last sucks